revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 - Yes, there is client and server-side load balancing.
 - In server-side load balancing, the clients call an intermediate reverse proxy server, which then decides which instance of the actual server or microservice) will get call.
-- In client-side load balancing, the clients call an intermediate server (the API gateway - e.g., Zuul, configured with a load-balancer - e.g. Ribbon and a discovery server - e.g. Eureka), which then decides which instance of the microservice to call.
+- In client-side load balancing, the clients call an intermediate server (the API gateway - e.g., Zuul, configured with a load-balancer - e.g., Ribbon and a discovery server - e.g. Eureka), which then decides which instance of the microservice to call.

 </blockquote>

 </details>

 ---
-22. What is use of Netflix Ribbon?
+22. What is the use of Netflix Ribbon?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)